01micko/labbe-material-icons/README.md

 ## Config

-The default is to only build `bark` and `sage` colors but you can build all colors by editing `build.conf` or only one color if you like.
+The default is to only build `bark` and `sage` colors but you can build only one color if you like by editing `build.conf`.

 ## Bugs